tekniiquann/tekniiquann.github.io/_posts/2024-10-24-How-to-Build-Trilinos-from-Official-Repository-on-HPC-Platform.md

 I actually tried different versions such as `13.4`,`14.0`, `14.2`,`14.4`,`15.0` and `16.0` with `gcc/13.2`.
 It must be pointed out that `13.4` and `14.0` are really out of data against `gcc/13.2`, they generate a lot of errors during compilations.
 In comparing, I have perfectly working `12.18` build with `gcc/11.2.0` on a `zen2` cluster.
 Here is a similar issue with 14.0 on `gcc/13.1` build reported at Trilinos's gihub repo: [https://github.com/trilinos/Trilinos/issues/11923](https://github.com/trilinos/Trilinos/issues/11923).
+Finally `ǜ14.4` is under using.

 `Trilinos 16` or later version is also seemly unusable because `ML` supporting will be dropped, see release note: [https://github.com/trilinos/Trilinos/releases/tag/trilinos-release-16-0-0](https://github.com/trilinos/Trilinos/releases/tag/trilinos-release-16-0-0).